Using RemoteBox

 ./remotebox -H myserver.example.com -u myusername -p password123

-RemoteBox is © Ian Chapman 2010-2023 and published under the terms of the GPL v2 or later.
+RemoteBox is © Ian Chapman 2010-2025 and is published under the terms of the GPL v2 or later.
 RemoteBox is not affiliated in any way with Oracle or its subsidiaries.